-An important type of SEO that you should concern yourself with is off-page search engine optimization.
+An important type of SEO that you should concern yourself with is off page search engine optimization.
 This is everything you do off your website to bring people to your website.
 That is also SEO.
-Let’s look at the four different types of off page SEO:
+Let’s look at the four different types of SEO for off your page.

 There is almost nothing more important to your success than trust.
 If you lose the trust of your audience, you lose sales and any authority standing.
 But, if you do what you say you will do and don’t disappear for long periods, you can build trust.

 - Are Shares/links showing authority? – When you share anything, ensure that it comes from a reliable source if it’s not from you.
 If it’s from you, double-check your data to be sure that you are correct.